greganderson/pedal-pi/README.md

 ## Setup

-This script assumes that pin 5 is ground and pin 6 is GPIO.
+This script assumes that one pin is ground and the GPIO pin is 17.
 To run:

 ```bash
 python3 main.py